AbuAjmal-1/Hypixel-Chat-Logger/README.md

-please tell me bugs you can find
+please tell me any issues

 # Hypixel Chat Logger
 Have you ever been in the sweatiest bedwars game, and your teammate gives you vital comms, but you miss his message?